NicosNicolaou16/Pokedex_Compose/README.md

 # Pokedex_Compose
-The Pokedex Compose project is using some of the latest technologies of the Android Jetpack Compose.
+This Pokedex - Pokemon app is a project that contain and apply the latest Android technologies recommended by Google such as Jetpack Compose, the new way to build the design.
+Also, it contains some other important technologies such as Room Database, KSP, Hilt Dependencies Injection, the new Shared Element Transaction and new Navigation Type Safety.

 # The Project Contain the following technologies
 Kotlin - https://kotlinlang.org/docs/getting-started.html